Skip to Content

 • Must meet local building code standards

-Can I Build a Modular Home with a VA Loan?
+Can I Build a Modular Home With a VA Loan?

 Like most lenders, Veterans United doesn’t offer a VA construction loan.
 But we do handle the permanent financing for many Veterans who get construction loans from builders or local lenders.

-Talk with a Veterans United VA Loan Expert at 855-259-6455 to learn more.
+Talk with a Veterans United VA loan expert at 855-870-8845 to learn more or get started online today.

 See What You Qualify For